 Every company that uses, processes, or stores hazardous substances should have an emergency plan for cleaning up spilled liquids.
 While every emergency is different, there are some key considerations that you should always be aware of.
 You should ask yourself the following questions: What is the volume of the leaked liquid?
 What kind of liquid did you spill?
-What are the characteristics of the leaked liquid?
+What are the characteristics of the leaked fluid?
 Where is the location of the leak?
 The DENIOS 10-point emergency plan guides you safely and systematically through the leak clean-up process.

 How to properly tackle a hazardous material spill:

 Assess the leak and identify the spilled fluid and potential quantity if possible.
 If necessary, inform the (plant) fire brigade and other auxiliary personnel.
-Your own safety always comes first.
+Your safety always comes first.

 Put on protective equipment

 Choose your appropriate personal protective equipment (PPE).
 If necessary, consult the operating instructions or safety data sheets.
 The following applies: The leak must not be tackled without adequate protective gear.

 Stop the leak at its source.
 Particular attention should be paid to gullies and water-permeable substrates, and it is essential to prevent media from entering them as far as possible!
 Contain the leak and prevent it from spreading further: Use DENSORB suction coils, oil booms, and sealing barriers to contain the liquid.

 Cordon off the accident scene so that employees do not accidentally come into contact with the leak or spread it with their feet or industrial trucks.

 Further measures for cleaning up the spilled liquid must be defined when the situation is under control.